HollowMan6/02239-Data-Security/Report-access-control.md

 The implementation of the access control list mechanism has successfully met the following requirements:

-• Development of the access control list mechanism prototype.
+• Development of the access control list mechanism prototype that simulates the running of ACL requirements in the given specifications for our set of users.

-• Specification of the access control list in an external file.
+• Specification of the access control list in a MySQL database.

-• Incorporation of modifications to the access control list prototype to reflect changes in company personnel.
+• Incorporation of modifications to the access control method prototypes to reflect changes in company personnel.

-• Introduction of a unit test named `AccessControlListTest` to assess the functionality of the access control list mechanism, ensuring effective user access control.

-• Integration of a unit test named `StaffChangeOnAccessControlListTest` to simulate shifts in company staff and validate the adaptive nature of the access control list mechanism.
+• Addition of `ClientACL.java` to simulate and validate the test cases in such a way that it tests the ACL functionalities and implements the all the table changes for B,G and H.

 Subsequently, we transition to role-based access control (RBAC).
 Two pertinent tables associated with RBAC include the user table and the roles table, presented in Table 8 and Table 9.